-On the whole the level of the test was moderate.
-The test contained many moderate and difficult questions and hence the important factor was selection of right questions.
-Reasoning section in this paper was comparatively difficult than the Quant section.
-Verbal section was easy to moderate as regards level of difficulty.
+On the whole the level of the test was moderate to tough.
+The test contained many moderate and difficult questions and hence the important factor was selection of appropriate questions to attempt.Quant section was slightly tougher than reasoning section.
+Verbal section was moderate.
 The key to getting a good percentile was time management and selection of questions.

-The overall feel of the section was moderate and one could have scored 90+ percentile by attempting around 15-17 questions with 90 % accuracy.
+One could have scored 90+ percentile by attempting around 12-14 questions with approx. 90 % accuracy.

 Students this time found this section tougher than previous mocks.
 The Quantitative section had 5 easy, 7 medium and 10 difficult questions.
 In this section, there were questions from varied topics like Geometry, Basic Numbers, Basic Algebra, Progression and Series, Arithmetic (Percentages/Time and Work/Mixtures/Percentages/SI-CI/Ratios).
 Other than these topics, questions from mixed topics were asked like of P n C, Logs and Coordinate Geometry.
 This section was moderate to difficult.

 A good student could have scored 90+ percentile by attempting 6-8 questions with approx. 85% accuracy.